 The Truman National Security Project featured me in The Truman Bulletin Member Spotlight (May 2020 Issue).
 They asked me about Immigration and COVID-19.
 Here is how the conversation went.
 How is Trump’s xenophobia and rhetoric impacting immigrants during the pandemic?
 It is important for Americans to understand that in times of pandemics our health depends, to… Continue reading Immigration & COVID-19

-As an Arab woman, I have suffered from the stigma associated with menstruation in general in addition to a severe chronic endometriosis which incapacitated me several days, sometimes weeks every month.
-In fact, the assumption that menstruation should be painful and women are expected to go through it without complaining, suppressed me from seeking treatment for… Continue reading Women’s Health: The Stigma of Menstruation
+I have suffered from the stigma associated with menstruation as well as severe chronic endometriosis which incapacitated me several days, sometimes weeks every month almost my entire adult life.
+The assumption that menstruation should be painful and that women should go through it without complaining suppressed me from seeking treatment for a long time.
+When… Continue reading Women’s Health: The Stigma of Menstruation

 It’s not only race at play here, it’s also misogyny and a bunch of bias and feers!